-- We tend to over-manage.
-Think of salt: without it, a dish never achieves its full potential.
+We tend to over-manage.
+Think of salt: without it, a dish is never as good as it could be.
 But adding too much completely ruins the dish.

-- If you want people to do a great job, give them a great job to do.
-Work design, including asking those who are to do the work for their input, has a major impact on performance.
+If you want people to do a great job, give them a great job to do.
+Work design, driven by those who are to do the work, has a major impact on performance.

-- Be a committed listener.
-Listening takes more focus and energy than we usually give it, but the impact when your counterpart is understood and not merely interpreted is magic.
+Be a committed listener.
+You’ll hear the future that your people are leaning into and depending upon whether they are energized by it or resigned to it, you can work to make that future compelling.
+Listening takes more focus and energy than we usually give it, but the impact when your counterparts know they are understood and not merely interpreted is magic.

-- “Make ‘em work, and let ‘em play”, the approach of legendary NFL coach Don Shula.
-Make ‘em work insists that everyone prepares.
+“Make ‘em work, and let ‘em play”, the approach of legendary NFL coach Don Shula.
+Make ‘em work insists that everyone prepares (including the management) and thereby create the conditions of success.
 Everybody wants to be on a championship team… nobody wants to come to practice.
 Let ‘em play recognizes that performance is the result of everyone fulfilling their role, not you controlling every movement.